-For FY 2022, a significant fraction of the operations personnel corresponds to transfers from the construction team that occurred in the previous years.
-New hires can occur as additional personnel for the Data Center, technical staff, and additional scientific support staff, including graduate students and postdocs.
+For FY 2022, a significant fraction of the operations personnel corresponds were transferred from the construction team to operations functions.
+New hires have occurred for the Data Center, technical staff, and additional scientific support staff, including graduate students and postdocs.

-The DKIST scientific staff corresponds to personnel transferred from NSO programs in Sunspot and Tucson and new hires in Boulder and Maui made in past years.
-Scientists' support for DKIST operations is budgeted (payroll, non-payroll and travel) at \$4.13M.
-Six scientists and, currently, one postdoc are based in Maui, where they interact with our instrument partners on the island.
+The DKIST Scientists' support for DKIST operations is budgeted (payroll, non-payroll and travel) at \$4.55M for FY 2023.
+Seven scientists and, currently, one postdoc are based in Maui, where they interact with our instrument partners on the island.

 Figure 8-4.
-WBS payroll cost for the year's FY 2022, FY 2023, and FY 2024.
+WBS payroll cost for the year's FY 2023, and FY 2024.

 As described in the LRP, the Science Operations (SciOps) WBS includes the Science Operations Specialist (SOS) team, the SciOps Manager, and the budget for the Operations Tools development and maintenance.
 A DKIST Chief Science Operations Specialist in Maui provides local management of the SOS team on the island.
-In previous years, SOS team members have trained at the Dunn Solar Telescope in Sunspot, where they are supported by the DST's telescope Chief Operator.
-However, during the last two years, the SOS team has trained extensively directly on DKIST systems and at the summit, in particular, during IT&C related on-sun campaigns.
 The team reports to the DKIST SciOps Manager and is directed by the SciOps Program Scientist, whose management function is budgeted in the WBS Operations Management.
-The total FY 2022 budget for the SciOps WBS, including the management function provided by the Data Center PM, is \$1.76M.
+The total FY 2023 budget for the SciOps WBS, including the management function provided by the Data Center PM, is \$1.69M.

-The FY 2022 staff cost for the DKIST Summit Engineering is \$5.48M.
+The FY 2023 staff cost for the DKIST Technical Operations of the summit is \$5.47M.
 As most of them often participated in the construction effort, this team brings all necessary skills to support summit operations, including optical, mechanical, and electrical, and software engineers and technicians.
 The present staffing estimates reflect our current best understanding of Observatory needs.
 Those estimates will need dynamic adjustments as we gain operations experience.
-The current staffing levels are deemed to be the minimum to support full (see all assumptions described in LRP) seven-day operations of DKIST.
 We note that DKIST continues to face challenges in terms of staffing up to full operations levels.
 The challenges arise from the overall staffing shortage that the overall economy experience, in particular in engineering fields but also from cost-of-living pressures.
 The latter is particularly severe on Maui.
 DKIST continues efforts to develop staff locally.

-The DKIST Data Center at this point is mostly staffed.
-One or two additional and temporary recruitments of calibration engineers to support the Level-1 data calibration effort are planned for FY 2022.
-The Data Center team is focusing on the implementation phase, system acceptance testing and exercising calibration pipelines with OCP data.
-The team has re-profiled the original CA proposal's hardware expenditures to adjust to a highly dynamic market that forces all capital equipment acquisitions as late as possible with significant hardware procurement planned for FY23-24.
-In FY 2022, the total Data Center expenditures amount to approximately \$3.52M.
+The DKIST Data Center at at this point is mostly staffed.
+Two additional recruitments of calibration engineers to support the Level-1 data calibration effort are planned for FY 2023.
+The Data Center team is focusing on implementing and testing calibration pipelines for VBI, ViSP, CRYO-NIRSP and DL-NIRSP for OCP data and delivering data to proposal PI teams.
+The team has re-profiled the original CA proposal's hardware expenditures to adjust to a highly dynamic market that forces all capital equipment acquisitions as late as possible with significant hardware procurement planned for FY 2023-2204.
+In FY 2023, the total Data Center expenditures amount to approximately \$4.37M.

-The DKIST Program budgets for IT support in Boulder and on Maui is a total cost of \$0.97M in FY 2022, smaller than in the previous years when multiple hardware acquisitions in Maui occurred.
+The DKIST program budgets for IT support in Boulder and on Maui is a total cost of \$1.12M in FY 2023.